in our free newsletter.

 Oftentimes you need a larger minimum balance for a money market account.
 There might also be limits on the number and frequency of transactions.

-How is an MMA different from a regular savings account?
+How is a money market different from a savings account?

 With a money market account, it’s easier to use your money because you can write checks and buy things with a debit card.
 A money market account is as flexible and easy as a checking account but usually earns more interest.